 One of The Gambia’s strategies to achieve its emission reductions targets is the uptake of renewable energy technologies.
 After a slow start and delays due to COVID-19, the Gambia is now rapidly increasing its renewable energy capacity with a total of 170 MW in solar PV projects in the pipeline for 2021-2025, with partial finance from the World Bank and the European Investment Bank (Bellini, 2020a).

 The Gambia has an ambitious conditional emissions reduction target that would bend its emissions downwards; however, its current policies are not on track to meet this target.
 These policies are also off track when compared with modelled domestic pathways.
 The Gambia will need to implement more stringent policies to meet its conditional target, for which it will need additional international support.

-In Glasgow, four sectoral initiatives were launched to accelerate climate action on methane, the coal exit, 100% EVs and forests.
+In Glasgow, a number of sectoral initiatives were launched to accelerate climate action.
 At most, these initiatives may close the 2030 emissions gap by around 9% - or 2.2 GtCO2e, though assessing what is new and what is already covered by existing NDC targets is challenging.

 NDCs should be updated to include these sectoral initiatives, if they aren’t already covered by existing NDC targets.
 As with all targets, implementation of the necessary policies and measures is critical to ensuring that these sectoral objectives are actually achieved.